 Proceeds from this workshop will help provide women and children with educational and employment opportunities that offer a sustainable, empowered livelihood.

-Participants will come away with beautiful additions to their portfolios, a PWB certificate and a chance to be featured in the PWB Magazine.
+Participants will come away with beautiful additions to their portfolios, newfound skills, a PWB School certificate, and a chance to be featured in the PWB Magazine.

-Fly into Jodhpur where you will be greeted at the airport by one of our staff.
-During your stay in Jodhpur you will be staying at a charming, traditional Indian guesthouse where you will feel at home surrounded by sounds, smells and beauty of India as the warm staff of Sambhali Trust take you in as one of their own.
+Fly into Jodhpur where you will be greeted at the airport by a member of our team.
+During your time in Jodhpur you will be staying at a charming, traditional Indian guesthouse where you will feel at home surrounded by sounds, smells and beauty of India.
+The warm and welcoming staff of Sambhali Trust take you in as one of their own.
 Meet your fellow travellers at the beautiful villa after and have dinner together to taste some local Indian cuisine!

 Ethics of Photodocumentary: We will discuss the ethics of being a documentary photographer through contemporary and historic examples.
 We will talk about permission/consent, editing, safety, journalistic integrity, responsibility, framing, narratives, your power/role as a photographer, and how photography can and has impacted social change.